 The council is committed to work with the Scottish Government and other agencies to continue to protect public health in Shetland during the ongoing COVID-19 pandemic.

-Please refer to the joint COVID-19: safer work places statement from the Scottish Govenrment.
+Please refer to the COVID-19: safer work places guidance from the Scottish Government.

 - Key COVID-19 Principles